 - A pledge station where visitors can share what actions they will take to help Dr. Goodall in her mission.

-The presentation at NHM is made possible by the Annenberg Foundation with additional support from Visionary Women.
+The presentation at NHM is made possible by the Annenberg Foundation with additional support from Bank of America and Visionary Women.

 Jane Goodall, 35 years after her original observations, finding great joy in watching the Gombe chimpanzees.
 Gombe National Park, Tanzania.
 “Becoming Jane: The Evolution of Dr. Jane Goodall,” is organized by National Geographic and the Jane Goodall Institute.